benhoyt/benhoyt.github.com/writings/goawk.md

 ### AWK test suite

-I also test GoAWK against Brian Kernighan's "one true awk" test suite, which lives in the `testdata` directory.
+I also test GoAWK against Brian Kernighan's "one true awk" test suite, which are the `p.*` and `t.*` files in the `testdata` directory.
 The `TestAWK` function in [`goawk_test.go`](https://github.com/benhoyt/goawk/blob/master/goawk_test.go) drives these tests.
 The output from the test programs is compared against the output from an external AWK program (again defaulting to `gawk`) to ensure it matches.

 A few test programs, for example those that call `rand()` can't really be diff'd against AWK, so I exclude those.
-And for other programs, for example those that loop through an array (where iteration order is undefined), I sort the lines in the output before doing the diff.
+And for other programs, for example those that loop through an array (where iteration order is undefined), I sort the lines in the output before the diff.

 ### Fuzz testing